Maximal amenable MASAs of radial type in the free group factors: Introduction

-Our argument makes crucial use of the von Neumann algebra $N \subset M$ generated by the semicircular elements, $N:=\{s_j \mid j \in J \}''$, which we describe via the free Gaussian functor \cite{V88}.
+The rest of the argument makes crucial use of the von Neumann algebra $N \subset M$ generated by the semicircular elements, $N:=\{s_j \mid j \in J \}''$, which we describe via the free Gaussian functor \cite{V88}.
 Thus, letting $H=H(J)$ denote the $|J|$-dimensional real Hilbert space, we alternatively view $N$ as the von Neumann algebra generated by $s(\xi)$, $\xi \in H$, on $\cF(H)$, where $\cF(H)$ is the full Fock space of $H$ and $s(\xi) \in N$ is the semi-circular operator associated to the unit vector $\xi$ in $H$.

 Note that $N\simeq L\Bbb F_{|J|}$ and that $N$ contains all the abelian von Neumann algebras $A(t), t\in \ell^2_{*}$, with $\ell^2_{*}$ identifying naturally with the subset of vectors having at least two non-zero coordinates in the $J$-dimensional real Hilbert space $H=H(J)$.
 We view $A(t), t\in \ell^2_{*}$ as part of the larger family of abelian von Neumann subalgebras $A(\xi) = \{s(\xi)\}'' \subset N$, $\xi \in H$.